Have you ever heard about the Gerd condition? What makes it hurt and what helps most? Did you know there is a Gerd diet that helps?

 For example, losing weight.
 That’s possible when you are in a calorie deficit. (you are burning more calories than you consume) If you remove these extra kilos you will feel happy and the dopamine rush will hit you again.

 The price is another obstacle people face.
 Overall, the Gerd diet isn’t expensive.
-However, eating only low-fat meats might be a problem because they are a bit pricey than the high-fat counterparts.
+However, eating only low-fat meats might be a problem because they are a bit pricey than high-fat counterparts.

 You also have to buy more fruits and vegetables, which may also be more expensive if you are used to buying low-priced processed foods like chips, sugary cereal and foods with added sugar, and sodium in general.

 To sum up, you may find tough managing your social life at the beginning of the diet.
-You may also feel a decrease in your energy levels.
+You may also feel a drop in your energy levels.
 You can also find the diet expensive and unsustainable because of that.